renaudjmathieu/MyApp/README.md

 ## :judge: Attributions

-This website makes use of open-source illustrations from [unDraw](https://undraw.co/).

-It also makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.
+This website makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)